tcwinter/high-availability-proxmox/README.md

 ![alt text](images/migrate.png)

 Now to test a node failure.
-For this I simply shut down the pve1 VM.
+For this I simply shut down the pve1 VM and the linux VM automagically migrated to the next node.

 ![alt text](images/disaster.png)